tambien/Metro.js/README.md

 # Subdivisions

-For duple subdivisions use 'n' at the end of the number.
-For example, '8n' is a straight eighth note.
+For duple subdivisions use 'n' at the end of the number such as '8n' for a straight eighth note.
 Metro.js can also handle triplet subdivisions using 't' notation.
-For example, '4t' represents a quarter note tuplet.
+For example, '4t' is a quarter note triplet.